Kevz58/Diabetes-Risk-Prediction-Analysis/README.md

 ## How to Run

 1. Ensure you have the [prerequisites](#prerequisites) installed.
-2. Clone this repository or download the `Diabetes_Risk_Analysis.Rmd` R Markdown file.
+2. Clone this repository or download the `462ProjectCodeBaseFinal - Team 1.R` file
 3. Open the file in RStudio.
 4. Install any missing packages using the code in the Prerequisites section.
-5. Click "Knit" to run the entire analysis and generate the report.
+5. Run the entire file using Ctrl + Alt + E (Windows/Linux) or Cmd + Option + E (Mac)
 ## Prerequisites

 - **R** (>= 4.0.0)